hardboiled/rip_aim/README.md

 - Runs `db:migrate`
 - Runs `db:reset` to setup and seed the database if necessary

-Note that the first time you run this script, db:migrate will fail and show console errors.
-Please ignore as this is expected.

 ## Making Requests

 The main goal of the app is to create users and allow users to send messages to each other.